 As New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center, the Cancer Institute offers patients access to treatment options not available at other institutions within the state.
 The Cancer Institute currently enrolls more than 1,200 patients in clinical trials annually, including approximately 17 percent of all new adult cancer patients and approximately 70 percent of all pediatric cancer patients.
 Enrollment in these studies nationwide is fewer than five percent of all adult cancer patients.

-Rutgers Cancer Institute of New Jersey (www.cinj.org) is the state’s first and only National Cancer Institute-designated Comprehensive Cancer Center.
-As part of Rutgers, The State University of New Jersey, the Cancer Institute of New Jersey is dedicated to improving the detection, treatment and care of patients with cancer, and to serving as an education resource for cancer prevention.
+Rutgers Cancer Institute (www.cinj.org) is the state’s first and only National Cancer Institute-designated Comprehensive Cancer Center.
+As part of Rutgers, The State University of New Jersey, the Cancer Institute is dedicated to improving the detection, treatment and care of patients with cancer, and to serving as an education resource for cancer prevention.
 Physician-scientists at the Cancer Institute engage in translational research, transforming their laboratory discoveries into clinical practice, quite literally bringing research to life.
-To make a tax-deductible gift to support the Cancer Institute of New Jersey, call 732-235-7356 or visit www.cinj.org/giving.
+To make a tax-deductible gift to support the Cancer Institute, call 732-235-7356 or visit www.cinj.org/giving.
 Follow us on Facebook at www.facebook.com/TheCINJ.